 Homemade Glass Cleaner

 Between the kid’s fingerprints and the dog’s nose art on the windows, glass cleaner is something I go through pretty quickly.
-To test out this homemade glass cleaner recipe, I enlisted my youngest and told him the words he always wanted to hear – I wanted you to make a mess.
+To test out this homemade glass cleaner recipe, I enlisted my youngest and told him to make a mess.
 He stared at me like it was a trap.
-He had a great time messing up the bathroom mirror, flicking toothpaste and soap suds on it.
+He had a great time messing up the bathroom mirror, flicking toothpaste and soap suds on it!
 It was completely filthy by the time he was done and we let the mess dry for about 15 minutes.

 The recipe I am trying today can be found here: